 The weddings can be enormous: “My cousin had 3,000 at his wedding — usually the whole village is invited,” Tor said.
 Of course, the next logical question was when Tor was getting married.
 He replied that he had a girlfriend and was considering marriage, but while he wanted to go about things the traditional way, “she wants to elope to Las Vegas.”
 Aargh — ubiquitous American culture strikes again!

 But back to Sami weddings.
 At a reception, it’s traditional for everyone to sing Yoiks.
-Not exactly a song, it may be made up of syllables or a series of sounds that almost resemble a yodel.
+Not exactly a song, it may be made up of syllables, a series of sounds, and prose and poetry that almost resemble a yodel.
 Tor explained that everyone has a Yoik invented for them at their birth.
 Some may have more Yoiks created for them during important moments in their lives, if they achieve something special.
 Tor and another guide then demonstrated how one person starts the Yoik, and others join in and may continue it when the first person drops out.
 To me it sounded almost like some of the Native American chants I’ve heard.
 The sad part is, the singing of Yoiks was prohibited for about 150 years, due to Christianity’s interpretation that it was satanic, and apparently some church groups are still working to get Yoiking outlawed.